nfagerlund/camping_food/breakfast.md

 Recipe: in "Lip Smackin Vegetarian Backpackin" p.
 18

-Note: When storing together, put the fixins in a small bag and put that bag inside the larger bag containing rice.
-(If the fixins bag spills a bit, it doesn't matter; if you do the opposite and the inner rice bag spills, it's very annoying.)

-first bag:
+Note: The original recipe says to keep the rice and the fixins separate, but multiple times I've messed up and combined them, and it works fine!
+So we just do that now.

+- Dehydrate 2 cups cooked brown rice
-- 1 cup instant brown Minute Rice - 100g
-    - OR: dehydrate 1 cup per person cooked brown rice, it tastes much better and isn't that much worse to rehydrate
+    - (Alternately: 1 cup instant brown Minute Rice - 100g.
+But it tastes worse and isn't much easier to rehydrate.)

-second bag:
 - 2T vanilla instant pudding
 - 2T powdered milk
 - 2T coconut cream powder